Managing Health

 Getting the Care You Need (A Guide for People with Disabilities).
 Published by the federal Centers for Medicare and Medicaid Services, the guide offers information and checklists to assist people with disabilities to ensure they receive the care they need.

 Northern Virginia Falls Prevention Alliance.
 The Alliance lists useful resources as well as links to local organizations such as senior centers that offer occasional falls prevention classes for older adults.
+Watch a trailer for Saving Claire, a video production they use in their educational efforts.

 Home Fall Prevention Checklist.
 The federal Centers for Disease Control produces this checklist to help older adults find and fix potential hazards in the home.